Sue9104/web-manual/interface/owner-project-management.md

 - If you want to know more information about one project, _**Double click**_ the row or click "Detail".

-- If you want to add new project, click "New Project" button.
+- If you want to add new project, click "New Project".

 ![](/assets/project_management.overview.png)